Paul Winfree

-Paul Winfree (born June 8) was Deputy Assistant to the President for Domestic policy, Deputy Director of the Domestic Policy Council, and Director of Budget Policy in the Trump administration.
+Paul Winfree (born June 8) was Deputy Assistant to the President for domestic policy, Deputy Director of the Domestic Policy Council, and Director of Budget Policy in the Trump administration.
 He was also the distinguished fellow in economic policy and public leadership at The Heritage Foundation.
-In addition, he was director of the Thomas A. Roe Institute for Economic Policy Studies and the Richard F. Aster Fellow at The Heritage Foundation.
-Winfree was Chair of the Fulbright Foreign Scholarship Board from 2020 until 2022.
+In addition, he was director of the Thomas A. Roe Institute for Economic Policy Studies and the Richard F. Aster Fellow at the Heritage Foundation.
+Winfree was chair of the Fulbright Foreign Scholarship Board from 2020 until 2022.

 Education

-Winfree has a Ph.D. in economics from Queen's University Belfast where his research focused on the development of the US political economy during the late-nineteenth and early-twentieth centuries.
-Winfree also has a Master's degree from the London School of Economics and a Bachelor's degree from George Mason University.
+Winfree has a Ph.D. in economics from Queen's University Belfast where his research focused on the development of the U.S. political economy during the late-nineteenth and early-twentieth centuries.
+Winfree also has a master's degree from the London School of Economics and a bachelor's degree from George Mason University.